 Nothing replicates the sound of old school steel plates being lifted in a gym.
 Rogue Black Olympic Plates are simple, classic, and tough enough for daily abuse.
 Sold in pairs, these time-tested cast iron weightlifting plates range from 1.25LB up to 100LB, with custom orders available to equip your affiliate or home gym as you see fit.

-Last up, we have Rogue’s best budget option, their Olympic Plates.
+Last up, we have Rogue’s best iron plate option, their Olympic Plates.

 These are sold in pairs ranging from 1.25 to 100 lbs and are priced really well!